alexgibson/visibility.js/README.md

 Setup
 ---------

-This component can be used as an AMD module, or a global.
+This component can be used as an AMD module, CommonJS module, or a global.

 To use create a new `Visibility` instance, passing the relevant callbacks you need.

 ```
 var page = new Visibility({
 	onHidden: hiddenCallback,
 	onVisible: visibleCallback
 });